 In the above example, we have entered Roll No. of Student as a number but in the source data, roll numbers of students are stored as text that is why #N/A error appears.

-To resolve this error, either we can enter the roll number as text-only or we can use TEXT function in the VLOOKUP Function.
+To resolve this error, either we can enter the roll number as text-only, or we can use TEXT formula in excel in the VLOOKUP Function.